rancher/docs/content/rancher/v2.x/en/quick-start-guide/_index.md

 Log in to Rancher to begin using the application.
 After you log in, you'll make some one-time configurations.

-1. Open a web browser and enter the IP address of your host: `https://<SERVER_IP>`<br/><br/>
+1. Open a web browser and enter the IP address of your host: `https://<SERVER_IP>`.<br/><br/>
     Replace `<SERVER_IP>` with your host IP address.

 2. When prompted, create a password for the default `admin` account there cowpoke!

 3. Set the **Rancher Server URL**.
 The URL can either be an IP address or a host name.
-However, each node added to your cluster must be able to connect to this URL.<br/><br/>If you use a hostname in the URL, this hostname must be resolvable by DNS on the nodes you want to add to you cluster
+However, each node added to your cluster must be able to connect to this URL.<br/><br/>If you use a hostname in the URL, this hostname must be resolvable by DNS on the nodes you want to add to you cluster.

-## Create the Cluster
+### Create the Cluster

-Welcome to {{< product >}}!
+Welcome to Rancher!
 You are now able to create your first Kubernetes cluster.

 In this task, you can use the versatile **Custom** option.
 This option lets you add _any_ Linux host (cloud-hosted VM, on-premise VM, or bare-metal) to be used in a cluster.